Also approved one year contract extension for Stoeckman

 •During the Superintendent’s Report, Stoeckman announced that the two missed days of school due to frigid temperatures from last week would not have to be made up.

-Page 2 of 2 - The two missed days did not conflict with the 165 instructional days required for YME students.
+The two missed days did not conflict with the 165 instructional days required for YME students.

 • Two members of the public spoke in front of the board.
 Michelle Vavrika addressed the Board regarding nutrition, followed by David Vikander, who addressed the Board regarding the athletic programs at YME.